Moncler: Italian Development: since 1992

+Moncler Group

-In December 2020, Moncler purchased Italian luxury sportswear brand Stone Island in a reported €1.15 billion acquisition.
-In 2020, Moncler launched the "Born to Protect" sustainability plan which features renewable energy, animal welfare, recycling, and charitable giving standards.
-In December 2021 Moncler became the official formalwear partner of Italian football club Inter Milan.
+In December 2020, Moncler purchased Italian luxury sportswear brand Stone Island for €1.15 billion.
+In 2020, Moncler launched the "Born to Protect" sustainability plan which features renewable energy, animal welfare, recycling and charitable giving standards.
+In December 2021 Moncler became the official formalwear partner of Inter Milan.

 Collections

+Moncler offers a wide range of down jackets to the public, generally positioned in the luxury segment, with a market expansion also into the summer season.
+The brand is present on the market with three collections: